 General anesthesia will be used.
 It will block any pain and keep you asleep through the surgery.

 A small incision will be made.
 A laparoscope is a small tool with a camera on the end.
 It will be inserted into the abdomen.
 It will allow the doctor to view the inside of the body on a video screen.
 Gas will be pumped into the abdomen to improve the view.
 Other small incisions will be made in the skin.
 Small surgical instruments will be inserted.
 The stomach will then be wrapped around the esophagus.
 If needed, any hernia will be repaired.

 2 days or more, depending on your condition

-It will take about two weeks to recover.
+It will take about 2 weeks to recover.